 QUESTIONS: During the advertisement phase of this project all questions shall be addressed solely to Municipal Project Manager, address and telephone number.

 EQUAL EMPLOYMENT OPPORTUNITY (EEO) CERTIFICATION: Certification is required by the Equal Employment Opportunity regulations of the Secretary of labor (41 CFR 60-1.7(b) (1)) and must be submitted by bidders and proposed subcontractors only in connection with contracts and subcontracts which are subject to the equal opportunity clause.
 Generally only contracts and subcontracts of $10,000 or under are exempt as set forth in 41 CFR 60-1.5.
 See Appendix A for Contractors EEO Certification Form (CA-109).
-This certification form must be submitted with the bid.
+This certification form must be signed and submitted with the bid.

 NON-COLLUSION AFFIDAVIT: All bidders are required to execute a sworn statement, certifying that the bidder has not, either directly or indirectly, entered into any agreement, participated in any collusion, or otherwise taken any action in restraint of free competitive bidding in connection with such contract.
 See Appendix B for Debarment and Non-Collusion Affidavit (CA-91).
-This affidavit must be submitted with the bid.
+This affidavit must be signed and submitted with the bid.

 DEBARMENT AFFIDAVIT: All bidders are required to execute a sworn statement, certifying that the bidder has not within the last three (3) years been, suspended, debarred, voluntarily excluded or determined ineligible by any Federal or State Agency; does not have a proposed suspension, debarment, voluntary exclusion or ineligibility determination pending; and has not been indicted, convicted or had civil judgment rendered against (it, him, her, them) by a court having jurisdiction in any matter involving fraud or official misconduct within the past three (3) years.
 See Appendix B for Debarment and Non-Collusion Affidavit (CA-91).
-This affidavit must be submitted with the bid.
+This affidavit must be signed and submitted with the bid.

-WORKER CLASSIFICATION COMPLIANCE REQUIREMENT FORM (Prime Contractor): All bidders are required to complete this self-reporting form in its entirety and submit with the bid.
+WORKER CLASSIFICATION COMPLIANCE REQUIREMENT FORM (Prime Contractor): All bidders are required to complete this self-reporting form in its entirety, sign and submit with the bid.

 NON-DISCRIMINATION IN FEDERALLY ASSISTED CONTRACTS: The Municipality name hereby notifies all bidders that it will ensure that any contract entered into pursuant to this advertisement, disadvantaged business enterprises will be afforded full opportunity to submit bids in response to this invitation and will not be discriminated against on the basis of race, color, religion, sex or national origin for an award.
 This is consistent with the Town’s requirement to comply with provisions of Title VI.